golfvoyager1/proxy.py/README.md

 # proxy.py
-A simple http proxy server
+A simple http proxy server that only supports CONNECT method

 # Usage
 ```